ProJobless/Charme/readme.md

 ## Setup a client
+  * You can use the Demo Client, linked above for testing
-  * Just copy the files in `/jsclient` on your server to test.
-Later we will provide native builds for client installation.
+  * You can also run it on your own server by copying the files in `/jsclient` on your server to test.
+Please note the client does not support https right now, due to mixed content.
-  * An Android apk is available in
+  * Later we will provide native build for Windows, Mac etc.

 ## Setup a Server
  * Copy the files in `/server/charme` to `yourserver.com/charme`, so that req.php is acessable via `yourserver.com/charme/req.php`